aisingapore/sealion/README.md

 SEA-LION 3B and 7B models are trained on 32 nodes of A100 40GB on AWS EC2.
 The configuration used for pre-training and an overview guide is provided [here](pre-training/README-PRE-TRAINING.md).

+## QLoRA Fine-Tuning Guide

+The SEA-LION models can be fine-tuned using the HuggingFace TRL library.
+An overview guide and sample configurations are provided [here](fine-tuning/README.md).

 ## Contributing

 We welcome contributions to SEA-LION!
 Check out the [contributing guide](CONTRIBUTING.md) to get started.